uvarc/rc-learning/content/notes/rivanna-tutorial/connecting_ssh.md

    * Choose an SSH session
        * Enter your user ID and optionally your password
        * Save the password if you wish
+       * MobaXterm bundles the X windowing system so can start graphical apps.